Outcomes and Winner

 Pilita Clark is a journalist at the Financial Times, covering a wide range of topics related to climate change, where she has stood out in her ability to synthesize complex issues whilst keeping scientific research as the foundation for understanding these topics.

 The CMCC Climate Change Communication Award also grants special mentions to initiatives and individuals who have distinguished themselves in particular fields.
-The winners of the 2025 mentions are: Giulia Bassetto (Will Media), special mention for multimedia content; Matteo Civillini (Climate Home News), special mention for digital content; Nicola Lagioia and Paolo Benini (Lucy sulla cultura), special mention for multidisciplinary work and the ability to integrate different cultural fields (science, literature, arts).
+The winners of the 2025 mentions were: Giulia Bassetto (Will Media), special mention for multimedia content; Matteo Civillini (Climate Home News), special mention for digital content; Nicola Lagioia and Paolo Benini (Lucy sulla cultura), special mention for multidisciplinary work and the ability to integrate different cultural fields (science, literature, arts).